-Contributors to increased phosphorus loss in drainage water and possible solutions
+Contributors to increased phosphorus loss in drainage water

-Excess phosphorus can cause harmful algal blooms and eutrophication, as seen in recent years in Western Lake Erie.
-Much of this excess phosphorus comes in the form of dissolved reactive phosphorus (DRP), and is an unintended consequence of current farming practices necessary to meet the growing food demand.
-Although there is a range of possible factors, two have been identified as key contributors to increased DRP load in the Western Lake Erie Basin.
+Excess phosphorus (P) can cause harmful algal blooms and eutrophication, as seen in recent years in Western Lake Erie.
+Much of this excess phosphorus comes in dissolved reactive phosphorus (DRP).
+Jarvie et al. 2017 noted that 65% of the increased DRP loads in Western Lake Erie arose from the increased DRP delivery.
+Although there are many possible factors, Jarvie et al. 2017 noted two have been identified as key contributors to increased DRP load in the Western Lake Erie Basin.
 These two factors are increased water transport efficiency and higher phosphorus availability in the soil.

 The first factor that contributes to increased DRP load to Lake Erie is the increase in soil P, which means elevated soil test P. The buildup of P near the soil surface is known as P stratification.
 Baker et al. (2017) found that the mean soil-test P (STP) in the top 1 inch of soil was 55% higher than that of samples used for fertilizer recommendations leading to excessive fertilizer application and increasing phosphorus buildup near the soil surface.
 For fields with high amounts of P stratification, Baker et al. (2017) recommends an occasional soil inversion with mixing.
 To combat the elevated soil test P, soil test and use variable-rate fertilizer application.

 Also, Macrae et al. 2021 recommends coupling no-till in fine-textured soil with subsurface placement or band.
 Subsurface placement removes P from the path of surface runoff and moves P away from preferential flow paths.
 If subsurface placement is unfeasible, incorporate the fertilizer after surface broadcast.